 Steve Kaufman’s email for inquiries: firstname.lastname@example.org

-When not practicing law, Toni is playing the oboe or flute with various community bands, training for her next triathlon, or out on an adventure with her husband and three children.
+When not practicing law, Toni is playing the oboe or flute with various community bands, training for her next triathlon, or out on an adventure with her husband and four children.
 If you don’t see her there, you might inquire after her with the family master, Sir Fred the basset hound.

 With a lifelong love of animals, as a child, her mother had no limits as to how many animals she could foster as they shared an equal love of animals and saving their lives.
 While she had no limits, though maybe she should have, as this included dogs, cats, hogs, calves, birds, hamsters, gerbils, and even an opossum.

 In her spare time, she enjoys spending time with her family and her 3 girls at home.
 Her 3 girls being Jack Russell’s are named Happy, Deetdeet, and Mavis with Happy being the oldest at 18 years old.

 She also comes with a love for her community previously serving on the Swamp Cabbage Board as the Treasurer and previously serving as the LaBelle Cattlewomen’s Vice President.

 Toddy attended John Carroll University, where she earned her Bachelor and Master’s Degrees in English literature.